Spoon240/siayuanen_wad/README.md

-# Assignment 1 – Not Shopify
+# Assignment 1 – Ecommerce Store

 This Node.js module simulates a basic e-commerce backend system where users can register, log in, browse products, and complete purchases.
 Admins can manage product inventory, coupons, and analyze sales performance.